VirologyCharite/2022-berlin-python-course/notes.md

 	- Prints the current directory
 - `cd "directory"`
 	-  = change directory
+	- options
-	- Instead of "directory" you can type `..` to move one folder up
+		- `..` to move one folder up
+		- `-` navigate to the last directory
 - `ln -s "existing-thing" "new-name"`
 	- = link
 	- generates a link